hydephp/hydephp.com/_posts/hydephp-open-collective-launch.md

 ## [HydePHP OpenCollective](https://opencollective.com/hydephp)

 Hey there HydePHP enthusiasts!
-My name is Caen, I'm the creator of HydePHP, and I'm excited to share some exciting news with you.
+My name is Emma, I'm the creator of HydePHP, and I'm excited to share some exciting news with you.

 I'm thrilled to announce that HydePHP now has its own [OpenCollective](https://opencollective.com/hydephp), providing a platform where users and companies can contribute financially to help fund the development of HydePHP.
 As you may know, HydePHP is a Laravel-based static site generator that I've been developing in my free time.